HL7/davinci-dtr/src/pagecontent/specification__behaviors__privacy_safety_and_security.md

 * CDS Hooks: [Security & Safety](https://cds-hooks.hl7.org/1.0/#security-and-safety)
 * SMART on FHIR: [SMART App Launch](http://www.hl7.org/fhir/smart-app-launch)

-If the Documentation Templates and Rules (DTR) / Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR application is executed using an app, the app will only have access to data specifically authorized by the organization as appropriate for use.
+If the Documentation Templates and Rules (DTR) / Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR application is executed using an app, the app will have access to data authorized by the organization as appropriate for use by the app, and accessible to the user.
+Note that, especially if a common SMART on FHIR app is used to deal with multiple prior auth decision types, and even if that is not the case, it is highly likely that the app will have the abiltiy to pull much more data than is needed.
+For example, if Observation.read capabilities are needed, the app will be able to pull Observations beyond what is actually needed for the prior auth.

+Any EHR with SMART on FHIR support should be prepared to deal with the implications of providing a client with the scopes they request.
+For example, EHRs can severly limit FHIR search capabilities for clients, requiring a patient ID in any search query to ensure the client can only access resoures related to that patient.

 When meeting the DTR / SMART on FHIR application requirements using a distinct app (i.e. not within the  Electronic Health Record (EHR)), the app SHALL have a distinct client id for when it's being invoked purely as a mechanism to supplement EHR data vs. when it's being invoked to potentially share data back to the payer.